top of page

 • 2 min read

-A Midsummer Night’s Dream is heading for Shakespeare North Playhouse next month direct from the Globe in London.
+A Midsummer Night’s Dream is at Shakespeare North Playhouse this week, direct from the Globe in London.

-Shakespeare’s much-loved sprite-ly comedy will be staged at the Prescot venue’s Cockpit Theatre from February 4-7 at the start of a national tour.
+Shakespeare’s much-loved sprite-ly comedy is being staged at the Prescot venue’s Cockpit Theatre until tomorrow at the start of a national tour.

 The show, which explores the darker side of the Bard's seemingly mischievous tale, is a co-production between Shakespeare’s Globe and Headlong (with Bristol Old Vic and Leeds Playhouse).